-- Participation rate is calculated for ELA, mathematics, and science. - Participation rate is calculated separately for each subgroup and at the state-, district-, and school-level. - Eligible students are: - Enrolled more than 50 percent as of May 1.
-If May 1 is on a weekend or holiday, the next business day will apply. - Excludes students who have a medical exemption.
+- Participation rate is calculated for ELA, mathematics, and science. - Participation rate is calculated separately for each subgroup and at the state-, district-, and school-level. - Eligible students are: - "Primary Enrollment" 50 percent as of May 1.
+If May 1 is on a weekend or holiday, the next business day will apply.
+(Primary Enrollment Type will be used for this determination.) - Excludes students who have a medical exemption.
 See section on medical emergencies. - For ELA, includes FYIC students if they qualify for a FYIC waiver.
 For mathematics and science, FYIC waiver does not apply to participation, so they are treated as any other student.
 See section on First Year in Country students.
-Participation Rules for First Year in Country Students (FYIC). - Students with valid scores include: - Students who completed and earned a performance level on the assessment (ex: Level 1-Level 4). - Invalidated test scores will count in the denominator for the participation rate calculation. - FAY rule is not applied when calculating participation rate.
+Participation Rules for First Year in Country Students (FYIC). - Students with valid scores include:

-• Students that tested in 11th grade and repeat 11th grade the next school year, will NOT be required to take the test again; per ESEA Law (Section 1111(b)(2)(B)(v)(I)).
+- Students who completed and earned a performance level on the assessment (ex: Level 1-Level 4). - Invalidated test scores will count in the denominator for the participation rate calculation. - FAY rule is not applied when calculating participation rate. - Students that tested in 11th grade and repeat 11th grade the next school year, will NOT be required to take the test again; per ESEA Law (Section 1111(b)(2)(B)(v)(I)).